SMSF Property Loans

 (Note: the property can’t be lived in or rented to members or related parties.)

 An SMSF commercial property loan allows your super fund to purchase business, retail, or industrial property — giving you the opportunity to own the premises your business operates from or to rent it out to an arm’s-length tenant.
-This strategy is one of the most effective ways to combine property ownership with superannuation growth while exploring various loan options.
+This strategy is one of the most effective ways to combine property ownership with superannuation growth while exploring various loan options, much like assessing different home loans for personal use.

-At SMSF Mortgages, we specialize in structuring compliant SMSF commercial loans, comparing banks and specialist non-bank lenders to identify the best product and terms for your fund, much like how one would assess different home loans for personal use.
+At SMSF Mortgages, we specialize in structuring compliant SMSF commercial loans, comparing banks and specialist non-bank lenders to identify the best product and terms for your fund.

 Why Business Owners Love This Strategy